JorgeEOP/BrighterColorPicker/README.md

 Brightness: 143.44030117090523
 ```

 In this case, the brightest color should be Chartreuse.
-This should be thrown by the code
+This should be thrown by the code.
 The code shows the correct result:

 ```